-M.O.V.E. is an acronym for a communication tool to address the immediate, emotional needs of your child.
+Parenting is tough!
+Here is a communication tool, called M.O.V.E., to address the immediate, emotional needs of your child.
 What I like about M.O.V.E. is that it gives you something easy to remember and implement when you are having a hard time with your child and can’t think clearly.
 I have many opportunities to practice M.O.V.E. with my kids and so will you.
-Here are the four things to keep in mind:
+Here are the four components:

 When your child is speaking to you, (or screaming), listen to their words, and mirror back what you see or hear your kid doing (neutral observation).
 Leave out anything inappropriate, and replace with appropriate language using your child’s same message.
 Your child will feel seen, heard, and experience you as attuned to their needs and experience, which helps their development of self.
 You don’t have to agree, support, or give into what they want, all you are doing is conveying you’ve heard them.

-Tell your child you understand their reality.
-What your child thinks and says has validity.
-What a powerful message for your kid to grow up internalizing.
+Tell your child you understand their reality, and what your child thinks and says has validity.
+What a powerful message for your kid to grow up internalizing!
 Everyone wants to be validated, it feels good and calms you down, and you can breath sense of relief.
-Again, you aren’t giving in, but saying something like “It makes sense to me that you want me to leave you alone and give you space.”
+Again, you aren’t giving in, and you are not agreeing, you are just saying they make sense.
+For example, “It makes so much sense to me that you feel angry with me that I won’t let you go to the party, especially because all of your friends will be there.”

 Teaching and providing empathy to your kids assists in the development of their emotional self-awareness.
 Imagine each situation from their viewpoint and the feelings that are coming up for them.
 If you have a toddler, you can keep it simple like, “I imagine you’re feeling frustrated.”
 If you have an older kid or teenager, you can elaborate and say something like, “I imagine you’re feeling controlled, like I’m hovering over you, and your personal space is disrespected.”